 In most roleplaying games, success or failure is determined by rolling a "check" against a "target number".
 In DnD 3.5, a check is always a 1d20+modifiers roll against a set number or an "opposed roll".
 The tie always goes to the roller, so if you roll 1d20+2 and need a 10, a roll of 8+2 (10), you have succeeded.
 In DnD 3.5 this target number is called a "DC" (Difficulty Class) for most checks.

 Sometimes the Dungeon Master may call for an opposed check.
 Opposed checks take place when characters directly oppose each others actions, such as when they are arm wrestling.
 Both characters roll and add their modifiers, and the higher roll wins.
 In the event of a tie, neither player succeeds and nothing changes.

 When do we roll dice?

-There are a lot of oppinions on this, but in general, dice are roll when the GM and the players disagree on what happens.
+There are a lot of oppinions on this, but in general, dice are rolled when the GM and the players disagree on what happens.
 If the GM declares that a door is locked, but a player wants to pick the lock, the disagreement is settled with a dice roll.
 Dice are intented to create a random, impartial way of resolving conflicts and challenges in a roleplaying game.